alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 - Prompts for user confirmation before destroying resources

 ## Terraform Backend
-Supported backends:
+- Supported backends:
     - S3
     - Consul
     - Local
     - Remote
-Unsupported backend:
+- Unsupported backend:
     - GitHub

-Ways to pass secrets to the terraform backend:
+- Ways to pass secrets to the terraform backend:
     - HashiCorp Vault
     - Interactevely through command line
     - `-backend-config=PATH` to specify a separate file for backend configuration

-Has the following files:
+- Has the following files:
     - state file
     - config file
+- Dynamic backend in Terraform is used to configure different backend configurations based on conditions or variables

 ## Terraform Cloud
 - Cloud migration configures workspace to use same version as Terraform binary